How to Raise a Grievance at Work: A Practical Guide

 What If Your Employer Ignores Your Grievance?

-Unfortunately, some employers don't follow proper procedures.
+Some employers don't follow proper procedures.
 They might:

 - Not acknowledge your grievance